openvinotoolkit/training_extensions/pytorch_toolkit/image_classification/model_templates/custom-classification/README.md

 ### 2. Prepare data

-The training script assumes the data for classification is divided by folders in such a way when each class has it's own folder.
-The script automatically computes number of subfolders in ine train dataset directory and assumes each directory to represent one class.
+The training script assumes the data for classification is divided by folders in such a way when each class has its own folder.
+The script automatically computes number of subfolders in the train dataset directory and assumes each directory to represent one class.
 Indexes of classes are assigned according to alphabetically sorted list of folders.